 NASA mission value and commercial success for participating companies led to the rapid growth in the development of contract vehicles, which increasingly are commercially oriented.
-The agreements that were established as part of COTS include SAAs and service contracts for the delivery of core parts of NASA's missions in human spaceflight and exploration.
+The agreements that were established include SAAs and service contracts for the delivery of core parts of NASA's missions in human spaceflight and exploration.
 Following the end of the COTS program, the CRS program contracted SpaceX and Orbital Sciences to deliver cargo to the ISS beginning in 2012.
 Following the end of the CRS, the Commercial Crew Program (CCP) took privately owned and operated missions one step further by sending NASA astronauts to space.
 CCP culminated on May 30, 2020, with the first crewed launch: the SpaceX Demo-2 successfully flew NASA astronauts Bob Behnken and Doug Hurley into space aboard a SpaceX Falcon 9 rocket.
-As of early April 2024, there have been eight other crewed CCP missions.200 As with COTS, unfunded SAAs have allowed NASA to continue engaging with and supporting companies that did not win funded contracts.
-In fact, this strategy was so successful that Rob Meyerson, chief executive officer of Blue Origin at the time, said that "working with NASA accelerated our BE-3 development by over a year in preparation for flight testing."201 The success of this new model led to several other similar programs that further pushed for commercial leadership in the design and deployment of new products and services.
-As a result, Axiom202 and several other companies are competing to develop orbital platforms today.
+As of December 2024, there have been ten other crewed CCP missions.
+As with COTS, unfunded SAAs have allowed NASA to continue engaging with and supporting companies that did not win funded contracts.
+In fact, this strategy was so successful that Rob Meyerson, chief executive officer of Blue Origin at the time, said that "working with NASA accelerated our BE-3 development by over a year in preparation for flight testing."
+The success of this new model led to several other similar programs that further pushed for commercial leadership in the design and deployment of new products and services.
+As a result, several companies are competing to develop orbital platforms today.